Drew19980118/HolisticRAG/README.md

 ### 1. Seed Query Memory

-The query is first transformed into a seed QA pair that serves as the initial retrieval anchor.
+The query is first transformed into a seed query that serves as the initial retrieval anchor.

 ```sh
 python seed_query_memory.py --benchmark hotpotqa --embedding-model nvidia/NV-Embed-v2
 ```
-This script encodes the query, retrieves the most relevant seed QA pair from the Chunk Memory, and initializes the working set.

 ### 2. Inference (Holistic Iterative Retrieval)